Suboxone And Constipation: A Serious Concern

 What about prescription medications for Suboxone constipation?

-There is a relatively new medication for opioid induced constipation, Movantik.
+There is a relatively new medication for opioid-induced constipation, Movantik.
 Some patients who have Suboxone constipation find that this unique medication helps.
 Your doctor may even consider other prescription constipation meds.

 If Suboxone is causing constipation and nothing is working to resolve it, your doctor may consider reducing or stopping the Suboxone.
 In fact, often, the dosage can be reduced and still be just as effective.
 Your doctor may want to try tapering down your dosage gradually to see if it helps.
-Another consideration is to try an alternate treatment for opioid addiction.
+Another consideration is to try an alternative treatment for opioid addiction.
 Naltrexone also has a high rate of success.
 However, it can be difficult to make the switch from Suboxone to naltrexone.
 Fortunately, most people will find a solution with their doctor without having to stop taking Suboxone.